kafkaesc/JH-Notes/Create-React-App-with-React-Router-and-Tailwind.md

         export default App;

-1. Run `npm start` and test the paths.
+1. Run `npm start` and test the paths

 ## Install and Setup Tailwind